apache/stratos/products/cloud_controller/README.txt

       Contains required libraries for JMS,Event Clients

     - lib
-      Contains the basic set of libraries required to start-up  WSO2 CC in standalone mode
+      Contains the basic set of libraries required to start-up  Apache Stratos CC in standalone mode

     - repository
-      The repository where cartridges and services are deployed in WSO2 CC.
+      The repository where cartridges and services are deployed in Apache Stratos CC.

         - components
           Contains OSGi bundles and configurations